About our QPP Board

 Mark C

 Mark was diagnosed in 1985, and soon after left a promising career in industry to commit the remainder of his life to the HIV sector.
-After joining both the Queensland AIDS Council and Queensland Positive People around 1990 he became involved in PLHIV advocacy and was soon elected to the President of the National Association of People Living with HIV/AIDS (NAPWHA) as well as to a number of state and national Committees.
+After joining both the Queensland AIDS Council and Queensland Positive People around 1990 he became involved in advocacy for people living with HIV, and was soon elected to the President of the National Association of People Living with HIV/AIDS (NAPWHA) as well as to a number of state and national Committees.
 He decided however that the real power to make change lay inside government and he moved into Queensland Health and remained there for almost the next 20 years acting in Principle Policy Adviser roles in HIV and Sexual Health.
 After retiring in 2015, Mark returned to his passion of working in the community sector and has rejoined the QPP Board.
 His passion now lies in reshaping QPP’s future for the longer term.

 Special Interest Representative